akshat0395/MyGov-Hackathon/README.md

 # MyGov-Hackathon
 This repository contains the submissions and progess on the projects

+Proposal for "Dashboard for E-Learning"

 Proposal for  "Implement secure data transfer using steganography"

-Proposal for  "Dash board for E-Training"

 Progess Made.